 If you want something to change or stop you have to say something.
 Say something at the moment that your mom or anyone tries to throw toxic advice your way.
 Let them know how it makes you feel when you don’t say something you spend days, weeks, trying to disconnect from the toxic words that have infiltrated your thoughts.

 Once this is in your thoughts you aren’t empowered and you don’t feel strong enough to make the positive changes you need to make.
-So you delay taking action.
-You volley between what your mom said and seeking advice from 5 other people to confirm what you already know.
+It will delay you in taking action.
+You’ll volley between what your mom said and seeking advice from other people to confirm what you already know.
 That’s using a lot of your energy to circumvent the toxic energy from your mom.

 Save your energy and speak up and tell your mom the truth.
 Although she might be surprised, embarrassed, or even upset, it’s your life.
 You have to endure the pain and hardship or joy and light.
 The decision for which one is up to you.